 Mathematics has particularly strong links with physics through the study of mechanics although the two subjects approach it in different ways.
 In addition, statistics is an essential skill for geography, biology, business studies and psychology.
 Mathematics is a 'facilitating subject', one which is required more often than others for university entry.
 It is essential for engineering, physics and actuarial science degrees.
-It is also advantageous when for applying medicine, dentistry, computing, economics and architecture courses.
-25
+It is also advantageous when applying for medicine. dentistry. computing, economics and architecture courses.